obouaziz/test/README.md

  The package also proposes a test for the median based on a kernel estimator of the density and a confidence interval for the median based on rank statistics.
 All the tests are asymptotically calibrated meaning that the probability of rejection under the null hypothesis is asymptotically equal to 5%.

-The package only contains the functions:
+The package contains the functions:

 - `cortest` that implements the corrected Pearson, Kendall's and Spearman's tests.
 - `wilcoxtest` that implements the corrected version of the Wilcoxon (Mann-Whitney) test for two independent samples and for two paired samples.